ScilifelabDataCentre/Anubis/anubis/README.md

 - `class CallSaver`: CouchDB call document saver context manager.
 Contains functions to set various fields using form input.
 - `get_call`: Return the call with the given identifier.
-- `allow_create`: Is the current user allowed to create a call?
-- `allow_view`: Is the current user allowed to view the given call?
-- `allow_edit`: Is the current user allowed to edit the given call?
-- `allow_delete`: Is the current user allowed to delete the given call?
-- `allow_proposal`: Is the current user allowed to create a proposal in the given call?
-- `allow_view_details`: Is the current user allowed to view the details of the call, including all proposals, reviews and grants?
-- `allow_view_reviews`: Is the current user allowed to view the reviews in the given call?
-- `allow_view_decisions`: Is the current user allowed to view the decisions in the given call?
-- `allow_view_grants`: Is the current user allowed to view the grants in the given call?
-- `am_reviewer`: Is the current user a reviewer in the given call?
-- `am_chair`: Is the current user a review chair in the given call?
-- `am_owner`: Is the current user a reviewer in the given call?
 - `set_tmp`: Set various parameters in the call document which are used in other functions, but will not be stored.